Yaminimaheswari/freshersbranch-oct16/README.txt

-Assignments have to completed in time
+Assignments(CSS,HTML) have to completed in time